carlitos-esquer/mini-train/README.md

 Hopefully no headache.

-WHAT GOLEM DOES NOT
+WHAT mini-train DOES NOT
 ===================

-- Support templates other than ERB (I plan to use Tilt more cleverly though in order to achieve that without selling my soul)
+- Support templates other than ERB (It's a matter of time to support slim, haml and others)
 - Session/Cookies administration (Like for many things, use a middleware instead ex: Rack::Session::Cookies)
-- Prepare the coffee (Emacs does but Ed is the standard text editor)
+- Prepare the coffee (Emacs does but i had never used it, just geany)
-- So many things, why bother...
+- So many things, but what is a fork for...